SpryServers/sprycloud-android/SETUP.md

 There are some tools needed, no matter what is your specific IDE or build tool of preference.

-[git][1] is used to access to the different versions of the Nextcloud's source code.
+[git][1] is used to access to the different versions of the spryCloud's source code.
 Download and install the version appropriate for your operating system from [here][2].
 Add the full path to the 'bin/' directory from your git installation into the PATH variable of your environment so that it can be used from any location.

 The [Android SDK][3] is necessary to build the app.
 There are different options to install it in your system, depending of the IDE you decide to use.
 Check Google documentation about [installation][4] for more details on these options.
 After installing it, add the full path to the directories 'tools/' and 'platform-tools/' from your Android SDK installation into the PATH variable of your environment.

 Open a terminal and type 'android' to start the Android SDK Manager.
-To build the Nextcloud for Android app you will need to install at least the next SDK packages:
+To build the spryCloud for Android app you will need to install at least the next SDK packages:

 * Android SDK Tools and Android SDK Platform-tools (already installed); upgrade to their last versions is usually a good idea.
 * Android SDK Build-Tools 24.0.2.